-There are some who stretch the reasonable boundaries of book promotion ideas.
+There are some authors who stretch the reasonable boundaries of book promotion

-Here is a short list of nine very annoying book promotion ideas that I have received and seen in the last few weeks by authors who are of course desperate to sell their books, but will fail very badly.
+Here is a short list of nine very annoying book promotion ideas that I have received and experienced by authors who are of course desperate to sell their books, but will fail very badly.
 All of these techniques are irritating and will drive away potential readers and book buyers.

 Many new authors are aiming at book promotion sites, and as I have one, I can attest to the number of pesky messages I receive on a daily basis.

 If you want to sell your books, the following book promotion ideas are definitely ones to avoid at all costs.